-- (a) Where a person is charged with a domestic violence offence, the prosecution shall serve on the defendant at the first available opportunity, and not later than the first mention date in court a copy of the main parts of the brief of evidence upon which the prosecution relies.
-The brief may be served by email upon the defendant's representative.
-The main part of the brief is to include: - (i) The alleged facts; - (ii) A copy of the victim's statement; and - (iii) Any photographs on which the prosecution will rely. - (b) The court may require the defendant to enter a plea at the first time the matter is mentioned in court.
-If no plea can be entered at that time, the court will allow an adjournment of not more than 7 days for a plea to be entered. - (c) Unless a plea of guilty is entered, that matter shall be adjourned to a hearing date, with a direction that the balance of the brief be served not less than 14 days before the date fixed for hearing, in accordance with s 183 of the Criminal Procedure Act 1986. - (d) Where the defendant is legally represented, within 7 days of the service of the balance of the brief, the prosecutor should be advised of which witnesses are required for cross examination and which if any witnesses statements can be tendered without the need to call them for cross-examination.
+- (a) Where a person is charged with a domestic violence offence, the prosecution shall serve on the defendant at the first available opportunity, and not later than the first mention date in court a copy of the mini brief of evidence upon which the prosecution relies.
+The mini brief may be served upon the defendant's representative.
+The mini brief is to include: - (i) The alleged facts; - (ii) A copy of the victim's statement; and - (iii) Any photographs on which the prosecution will rely. - (b) The court may require the defendant to enter a plea at the first time the matter is mentioned in court.
+If no plea can be entered at that time, or the defendant has not had a reasonable opportunity to view the recorded statement, the court will allow an adjournment of not more than 14 days for a plea to be entered, or for the recorded statement to be viewed. - (c) Unless a plea of guilty is entered, that matter shall be adjourned to a hearing date, with a direction that the balance of the brief be served not less than 14 days before the date fixed for hearing, in accordance with s 183 of the Criminal Procedure Act 1986. - (d) Where the defendant is legally represented, within 7 days of the service of the balance of the brief, the prosecutor should be advised of which witnesses are required for cross examination and which if any witnesses statements can be tendered without the need to call them for cross-examination.